UWB-ACM/CTCI/Spring-2019/trees_graphs/SOLUTIONS_2019Spring.md

 #### Part II

-Write code (or pseudocode) to determine which nodes, if any, are within 6 degrees of Kevin Bacon.
+Write code (or pseudocode) to determine which nodes in a given graph are within 6 degrees of Kevin Bacon, if any.

 ##### Function Signature